Eddie Elguera: Christianity

 In 1983, Elguera became a born-again Christian.
 He joined an “on fire” church and sat under the teaching and discipleship of his “spiritual father” and pastor, Jim Cobrae.
 Within a three-year period of time, Elguera married his wife Dawna, a girl from his church, and they began a family which now includes three boys.
 During this time Elguera decided to return to skateboarding.

 Since then, Elguera has been skating and telling people the good news about the Lord Jesus Christ, all over the world.
 “The Lord has blessed me one hundredfold, with a comeback after seven years of having left skating.
 From success to nothing, and back to success with Jesus, only God could do such a thing”.
 Elguera has been on Nickelodeon, ESPN, The 700 Club, T.B.N.’s Fire By Night, 100 Huntley Street a Christian program in Canada, and on television programming in various countries around the world.
 Along with various magazine interviews such as Christianity Today, Breakaway, a Focus on the Family publication, Elguera has skated as part of the Franklin Graham and John Guest Crusades across the U.S. and Youth Alive in Australia.

 Over the years Elguera has used skateboarding as a relatively new approach to ministry and a way to motivate kids and get them excited about Jesus.
 “Through the gift that God has given me, I have the honor of seeing thousands of kids come to Christ, as well as many of the parents!”

 In recent years, Eddie and his wife Dawna created and have hosted the El Gato Classic which began as an event that gathers legendary skateboarders and fans from around the world for a weekend that combines art, music, and skateboarding.
 Eddie's vision for the event is to "Honor the Past and Champion the future.
 Since its inception, it has grown to include skateboard contests that feature all generations of skateboarders, including a women's event.

+Eddie and Dawna have also been Executive Producing and Directing a Docu-Series titled "The Golden Era of Skateboarding".
+It is the story of the generation of skaters, who respected and raised the bar of the Dogtown era in the 1970s and inspired a whole new generation of skaters like Tony Hawk and Christian Hosoi throughout the 1980s and 90s.
+This DocuSeries will profile the first vertical Pro Bowl contest series: skateboarding from the Hester Series #1 in 1978, Hester Series #2 in 1979, and the Gold Cup Series in 1980.
+It will include archival footage never seen before of history being made, updates on skaters, interviews, and event footage from the El Gato Classic Legends Weekend Events, seeing these legends gathering after 40 years and more.